-The Record of School Achievement (RoSA) is the new credential.
-It will:
+The Record of School Achievement (RoSA) is:

-- be a record of achievement for students who leave school prior to receiving their HSC. - report results of moderated, school based assessment, not external tests. - be available when a student leaves school any time after they complete Year 10. - be cumulative and recognise a student's achievements until the point they leave school. - show a result for all courses completed in Year 10 and Year 11. - be able to be reliably compared between students across New South Wales (NSW). - give students the option to take online literacy and numeracy tests. - be comprehensive and offer the ability to record a student's extracurricular achievements.
+- a record of achievement for students who leave school prior to receiving their HSC. - report showing results of moderated, school based assessment, not external tests. - available when a student leaves school any time after they complete Year 10. - cumulative and recognises a student's achievements until the point they leave school. - A document which shows a result for all courses completed in Year 10 and Year 11. - shows a result for all courses completed in Year 10 and Year 11. - able to be reliably compared between students across New South Wales (NSW). - gives students the option to take online literacy and numeracy tests. - comprehensive and offer the ability to record a student's extracurricular achievements.